sonatype/docker-nexus-iq-server/README.md

     rspec [--backtrace] spec/Dockerfile_spec.rb

-## License

-Unless noted in their header, files in this GitHub repository are licensed under the [Apache v2 license](LICENSE)

 ## Chef Solo for Runtime and Application

 Chef Solo is used to build out the runtime and application layers of the Docker image.
 The Chef cookbook being used is available on GitHub at [sonatype/chef-nexus-iq-server](https://github.com/sonatype/chef-nexus-iq-server).

+## Project License

+Unless noted in their header, files in this GitHub repository are licensed under the [Apache v2 license](LICENSE)